maxbrenner-ai/Multi-Agent-Distributed-PPO-Traffc-light-control/README.md

-# Distributed PPO for Traffic Light Control
+# Distributed PPO for Traffic Light Control with Multi-agent RL
 Uses a distributed version of the deep reinforcement learning algorithm [PPO](https://arxiv.org/abs/1707.06347) to control a grid of traffic lights for optimized traffic flow through the system.
 The traffic enviornment is implemented in the realistic traffic simulation [SUMO](https://sumo.dlr.de/docs/index.html).
 Multi-agent RL (MARL) is implemented with each traffic light acting as a single agent.

 ## SUMO / Traci